How to save money with IKEA Buy Back & other tips

 Firstly, sign up to their newsletter to stay informed about the latest offers and upcoming sales.
 You might even get early access or exclusive discounts as a subscriber.

 Generally, IKEA sales take place twice a year, in summer and in winter.
-Last year’s summer sale ran from June 5th until July 9th and their winter sale from December 11th to January 7th.
+The 2024 summer sale ran from June 6th until July 7th and their 2024/25 winter sale from December 11th to January 12th.

 Browse offers online & in-app